About This Network

 How metropolitan areas manage and govern these changes, however, has not changed significantly, largely because of how government is ordered under the arrangements of American federalism.
 Yet the three tiers of local, state, and national government and the sharp demarcations between each no longer correspond well with the scope of challenges metropolitan regions face.

-Economic Resilience explores why some regions bounce back from a "shock" and others do not.
-Researchers examine the factors that allow a region to respond to challenges, including the roles of the private sector, government, and nonprofit organizations.
-As part of this effort, Network member Kathryn Foster has developed an online tool, the Resilience Capacity Index (RCI), which allows 361 U.S. metropolitan regions to assess their resilience capacity.
+Economic Resilience explored why some regions bounce back from a "shock" and others do not.
+Researchers examined the factors that allow a region to respond to challenges, including the roles of the private sector, government, and nonprofit organizations.
+As part of this effort, Network member Kathryn Foster developed an online tool, the Resilience Capacity Index (RCI), which allows 361 U.S. metropolitan regions to assess their resilience capacity.
 The RCI is a single statistic summarizing a region's score on 12 equally weighted indicators in three dimensions: regional economics, socio-demographics, and community connectivity.

 Building a Resilient Social Safety Net

 Researchers: Sarah Reckhow and Margaret Weir

 Reckhow and Weir track the shift of poverty to the suburbs and document the lack of social services and philanthropic networks in those areas to support struggling families.